Nenotriple/Pixel8/README.md

   <img src="https://github.com/user-attachments/assets/79d7fc5c-33e2-4067-9788-e959a086a6ca" alt="cover">
 </p>

 # 📝 Usage

 > [!NOTE]
 >  - Supported image types: `.png` `.jpg` `.jpeg` `.jfif` `.jpg_large` `.webp` `.bmp`

-This tool is designed to be used with AI-Generated images in the pixel art style.
+This tool is designed to be used with AI-generated images in the pixel art style.
 It's common for these images to be generated with *mushed* colors and/or sloppy pixel shaping.
+Processing those images with this tool can enhance the pixel art style, and improve image quality.

 ---